Configuring distributed caches

 Env: KC_CACHE_STACK

-tcp, udp, kubernetes, ec2, azure, google
+tcp, udp, kubernetes, ec2, azure, google, or any

 On this page